calebhendrickson/KryptoKid-Deployment/README.md

 # KryptoKid Crypto Currency Portfolio Simulator Web Application

 This is the deployment repository for the KryptoKid Web Application.
-This repository contains the aspnet.core 3.1 sdk and a docker file.
+This repository contains the aspnet.core 3.1 sdk and a docker file along with the project code.

 # Features of the application